 First thing's first: cameras don't work in a one-size-fits-all way.
 Brands like to keep their own heritage and, as such, each manufacturer has its own lens mount.

 For Canon it's EF, for Nikon it's F-mount, for Pentax it's K-mount, and Sony has A-mount.
 There are some additions and exceptions, but those are the current four to focus on.
 Don't fall into the trap by buying the wrong lenses just because the brand names match up.

 Second to the equation is sensor size.
 Entry and mid-level cameras typically have what's called an APS-C size sensor.
 Some pro-spec cameras have full-frame sensors that, because they're physically larger, need specific (typically pricier and more advanced) lenses that are capable of covering the larger dimensions.
 In each case the mount size remains the same, irrelevant of the sensor size.
 If you are looking at a top-of-the-range lens for a top-of-the-range camera, you'll know all this already.
 For those starting out, don't worry: it may seem a bit of a minefield out there, but a fairly easy one to understand once you get into the lingo of the manufacturer you've chosen.

 Focal length equivalent

 There are plenty of things to consider with lenses and this all depends on the type of photography you are planning on doing.
-If it is all about portraits you'll want something like around the 50mm or 75mm mark.
-If you are trying to snap that lion on the Savanna and don't want to get eaten then you'll want something with a long zoom closer to 300mm.
+If it is all about portraits you'll want something around the 50mm or 75mm mark.
+If you are trying to snap that lion on the Savanna and don't want to get eaten then you'll want something with a long zoom closer to 300mm or beyond.